 - Supernatural Is Purple: Charlotte is a witch and dresses in purple colors.
 And so does her grandmother.

-- Sweat Drop: John gets one when nervous, like when Amelia barges into the staff room.
+- Sweat Drop: John gets one when nervous, like when Charlotte barges into the staff room.

 - Sweet Tooth: The reason why Amelia and Charlotte entered the mansion was to collect all the candy scattered around the place.

 - Undying Loyalty: Amelia is very loyal to her master Charlotte.
 Its later explained that she is a familiar created to serve Charlotte.

 - The Power of Love: Richard can only revert into a human again if he successfully finds true love.
 The Bonus Room reveals he set his sights on Charlotte.

 - "The Reason You Suck" Speech: In the Bad Ending, Richard gives an epic one to Charlotte regarding Amelia's death.
 It doesn't end well for him.